-GlassPointe’s franchising costs start at about $1,000.
+Short Answer: GlassPointe’s franchising costs start at about $1,000 for a basic package.
 Additional fees and material costs may apply as you establish and operate your business.
 For more details on GlassPointe’s start-up costs, including what you get for your money and whether or not it’s worth the cost, see below.

 GlassPointe Start-Up Cost Breakdown

 GlassPointe is a franchised windshield repair business focused on rock chip repairs.
-The initial cost to start a GlassPointe franchise is about $1,000 (as of press time).
+The initial cost to start a GlassPointe franchise is about $1,000.
 More extensive (and expensive) start-up packages are also available, two company representatives said.
 Materials and pricing beyond the basic package are reviewed during a one-on-one consultation with GlassPointe.
 However, all start-up packages include:

 - Software for insurance claim processing